Fall 2023 (September-December) – Deadline to apply: August 11, 2023

-Join the largest American Muslim civil rights organization for first-hand experience working on a wide range of cases, serving clients from diverse backgrounds.
-Law clerks have the opportunity to assist in providing direct services to individuals impacted by discrimination and work on projects that highlight distinct civil rights issues ranging from immigration assistance (e.g., naturalization, adjustment of status, asylum and benefits delay), interacting with local and federal law enforcement and securing the rights of Muslims to practice their religion freely in the public sphere, schools, places of employment, prisons, and other institutions.
+Join the largest American Muslim civil rights organization for first-hand experience working on a wide range of cases that serve clients from diverse backgrounds.
+Law clerks will assist in providing direct services to individuals impacted by discrimination and work on projects that highlight distinct civil rights issues, ranging from:

 Duties & Responsibilities:

-- Research discrimination, constitutional, employment, immigration, and national security laws to support representation of and advocacy for clients
+• Research discrimination, constitutional, employment, immigration, and national security laws to support representation of and advocacy for clients.

-- Communicate with administrative agencies, attorneys, employers, and others
+• Communicate with administrative agencies, attorneys, employers, and others.

-- Participate in outreach efforts during religious services and community events as well as through CAIR’s Know Your Rights workshops and Citizenship Clinics
+• Participate in outreach efforts during religious services and community events, as well as through CAIR’s Know Your Rights workshops and Citizenship Clinics.

-- Undertake term-long research and advocacy projects focusing on a host of issues such as prisoners’ rights, student bullying, law enforcement surveillance, and immigration reform
+• Undertake term-long research and advocacy projects, focusing on a host of issues, such as prisoners’ rights, student bullying, law enforcement surveillance, and immigration reform.

-- Compile and organize data for legal department projects
+• Compile and organize data for legal department projects.

 Qualifications:

-- Past experience or interest in working with diverse clients who have faced discrimination
+• Past experience or interest in working with diverse clients who have faced discrimination

 While CAIR-SFBA does not compensate law clerks, we encourage candidates to apply for funding through scholarships and/or fellowships.
 For more information, contact your law school career services office.